derspyy/velvet/README.md

 It's also a hobby project, since I wanted to dip my toes into Rust.

-It installs quilt, and downloads the following mods (for any version):
+It installs quilt, and downloads the following mods (for any version, if available):

 - Sodium
 - Iris Shaders